CDCgov/dibbs-text-to-code/README.md

 source scripts/bootstrap.sh
 ```

-Note: If you are running in WSL on a Windows machine, will need to run the bootstrap file directly with `./scripts/bootstrap.sh` and then activate the virtual environment by running `source .venv/bin/activate`.
+Note: If you are running in on a Windows machine, will need to run the bootstrap file directly with `./scripts/bootstrap.sh` and then activate the virtual environment by running `.\.venv\Scripts\Activate.ps1`.

 ### Testing